axibase/atsd/integration/nmon/headers.md

 BBBC,218,PDIsapdata5Lv 1999 1999 400..400..399..400..400 /oracle/PDI/sapdata5
 ```

+## Configuration Properties

-## List of nmon Configuration Properties with Examples
+Below is a list of nmon configuration properties with examples.

 ```txt
 "aix": "7.1.3.16",